 Associate Professor and Executive Director of Centre for Southeast Asian Studies

-Dr. Nehginpao Kipgen is an Assistant Professor and Executive Director of the Centre for Southeast Asian Studies, JindaI School of International Affairs.
+Dr. Nehginpao Kipgen is an Associate Professor and Executive Director of the Centre for Southeast Asian Studies, JindaI School of International Affairs.
 He is a Political Scientist whose concentration are in Comparative Politics and International Relations.
 His general research interests include democratization, global/world politics, human rights, ethnic conflict and identity politics, and foreign policy.
 His academic research focuses on South Asia and Southeast Asia, with specialization on Burma/Myanmar.
 He has presented papers and served as a discussant in several international academic conferences, including International Political Science Association (IPSA) and International Studies Association (ISA).
 He is an IPSA Board Member on RC18 - Asian and Pacific Studies.

 Since 2013, Kipgen has served as a “country expert” on Myanmar for Varieties of Democracy (V-Dem), a collaborative academic research project of the Department of Political Science, University of Gothenburg (Sweden), and the Kellogg Institute, University of Notre Dame (USA).
 Dr. Kipgen was awarded scholarships by Open Society Institute, New York; Prospect Burma, London; and the U.S. State Department for his Masters and Doctoral programs.
 He is also a recipient of International Writing Award from Earth Community Organization, Canada.

 Kipgen, Nehginpao.
 2017.
 “End the blame game in Manipur.”
 Huffington Post, January 11.